Wichita teachers expected to rally, voice concerns ahead of BOE meeting

 WICHITA, Kan.
-(KSNW)- Wichita educators are expected to gather for a silent rally outside of North High where the Wichita Board of Education will meet to decide whether or not school will be in-person or online.
+(KSNW) – Wichita educators are expected to gather for a silent rally outside of North High where the Wichita Board of Education will meet to decide whether or not the school will be in-person or online.

 United Teachers of Wichita (UTW) wants to make an impression on board members as they walk into the building for the meeting.